-The Company believes that the net proceeds from the 2000 Convertible Debt, together with its existing cash and available capital lease and equipment financing (subject to the limitations in the Indentures related to the Company's senior notes) will be sufficient to fund the Company's operating losses, debt service requirements, capital expenditures, possible acquisitions and other cash needs for its operations, including iPRIMUS.com, through the end of next year, 2001.
-The semi-annual interest payments due under the 1997 Senior Notes through August 1, 2000 had been pre-funded and paid from restricted investments.
+The Company believes that its existing cash and available capital lease and equipment financing (subject to the limitations in the Indentures related to the Company's senior notes) will be sufficient to fund the Company's operating losses, debt service requirements, capital expenditures, acquisitions and other cash needs for its operations through the end of 2001.
 The Company is continually evaluating the expansion of its service offerings and plans to make further investments in and enhancements to its switches and distribution channels in order to expand its service offerings.
 In order to fund these additional cash requirements, the Company anticipates that it will be required to raise additional financing from public or private equity or debt sources.
 However, the Company may also be required to reduce its expansion and capital expenditures in the event it cannot raise additional capital when needed.
-Additionally, if the Company's plans or assumptions change, including those with respect to the development of the network and the level of Primus's operations and operating cash flow, if its assumptions prove inaccurate, if it consummates additional investments or acquisitions, if it experiences unexpected costs or competitive pressures, or if existing cash and any other borrowings prove to be insufficient, the Company may be required to seek additional capital sooner than expected.
-Except as described herein, Primus presently has no binding commitment or binding agreement with respect to any material acquisition, joint venture or strategic investment.
+Additionally, if the Company's plans or assumptions change, including those with respect to the development of the network and the level of the Company's operations and operating cash flow, if its assumptions prove inaccurate, if it consummates additional investments or acquisitions, if it experiences unexpected costs or competitive pressures, or if existing cash and any other borrowings prove to be insufficient, the Company may be required to seek additional capital sooner than expected.
+The Company presently has no binding commitment or binding agreement with respect to any material acquisitions, joint venture or strategic investment.
 However, from time to time, the Company may be party to one or more non-binding letters of intent regarding material acquisitions which, if consummated, may be paid for with cash or through the issuance of a significant number of shares of the Company's common stock.